mhfatmobileum/github-slideshow/_posts/0000-01-02-mhfatmobileum.md

 layout: slide
 title: "Welcome to our  mhfatmobileum's slide!"
 ---
-This is my awsome file
+This is my awsome file :tada:
 Use the left arrow to go back!